biofcallejas/Assembly-stats/README.md

 ```
 ## Running the script with test files

-Before running the script, make sure the following libraries are installed (tested in Python 3.8.12):
+Before running the script, make sure the following libraries are installed (tested in Python 3.8.12, macOS Big Sur):

 ```
 import tabulate